Irregular periods are extremely common as the first

 sign of hormonal imbalance.
 Your body may just need extra support to return your

-menstrual cycle to its regular, healthy pattern.
-If your irregular periods continue
+to its regular, healthy pattern.
+If your irregular periods continue after

-after taking our recommended steps, see your practitioner to find out what’s going
+taking our recommended steps, see your practitioner to find out what’s going on.

-frequency, spotting, or if the “new” amount of bleeding during your period becomes
+or if the “new” amount of bleeding during your period becomes a regular occurrence.

-a regular occurrence.
-At that point, you might start to feel worried or concerned,
+At that point, you might start to feel worried or concerned, especially when you

 What is an irregular period?